billfoxco/seeing-md/SEEING.md

 - **A factual gap:** information needed to answer accurately.
 - **An interpretive gap:** meaning, intent, or causation that may have been assumed.
 - **A harmless gap:** a minor detail that does not materially affect the result.

+Favorable framings can carry assumptions as readily as unfavorable ones.
+"High potential," "strong fit," and "proven" may be interpretive gaps too.

 When a factual or interpretive gap could materially change what should be created, decided, recommended, or acted upon, pause and ask the human one clear question.